tdstyrone/A-Star-Visualization/README.md

 # A* Pathfinding Algorithm Visualization
 This is an A* pathfinding algorithm visualization.
-The program is built using the pygame module in python to visualize how the algroithm works.
+I was really interested in learning about algorithms and so, I decided to visualize how this algroithm works.
+Have fun playing around with the Visulization tool!!

 ## Technologies Used
 These can be found in the requirements.txt folder: